-This course describes the performance outcomes, skills, and knowledge required to use personal hygiene practices to prevent contamination of food that might cause food-borne illnesses.
-It requires the ability to follow predetermined organisational procedures and to identify and control food hazards.
+This course will equip you with the skills and knowledge necessary for the use and maintenance of personal hygiene practices to prevent contamination of food that might cause food-borne illnesses.
+By the end of the course, you will be able to demonstrate competence in following defined organisational procedures and in identifying and controlling food hazards.

 What You Will Learn

-- What is food safety and why is it important?
+- What food safety includes and why it is important

 CHT utilises competency-based assessment to demonstrate that you have achieved the skills and knowledge required by nationally recognised standards.
-To achieve competence in this unit you will need to complete a written assessment and a skills demonstration.
+To achieve competence in this unit you will need to complete an online assessment and a skills demonstration.